sdsddsd1/mywayland/README.md

 ## NoXland
 ```
 NoXland is an approach to ditch as many X dependencies as possible.
 It utilizes `libglvnd` through mesa
+to provide `libgl.so`which normaly comes from X through glx.
-to provide `libgl.so`.
-That being said we have hardware accelerated webkit2gtk through wpebackend-fdo
+That being said we have hardware accelerated webkit2gtk through wpebackend-fdo with only libX11
-with only libX11 and libXext and its respective dependencies!
+and libXext and its respective dependencies!

 Notes:
 For a graphical base system, at least `libxkbcommon` and `xkeyboard-config` are required but unaccelerated